 Create a business page that is community-centric.
 While you want to include and cover your contact information and brokerage/licensing requirements for marketing, you want to make the page about the community, not you.

-Create Facebook Ads for free lists of homes in the area, home values, local reports and target market that zip code and demographic.
-With just about $5.00 day in target marketing, you’ll generate more leads than you know what to do with as long as your ads and posts and target marketed.
+Create Facebook Ads for free lists of homes in the area, home values, local reports and target the right radius around a neighborhood and demographic based on interests.
 Make sure your message and product appeal to that audience.

 Schedule a few posts a day with local community information and gently mention your services in the mix.